Home / Cities / Dating in Boston: A Guide for Single Men

 Final Take

 Boston is better than it feels.
 The ratio favors you, the city is walkable, the cultural infrastructure is real, and the median guy is a college kid in a hoodie.
 The traps are the suburbs, the student-bar holdover, and dating the rotating version of the city instead of the one that stays.
+Don't take the New England chill personally, ride the academic calendar, and be the one man willing to name a plan.
 Date the Boston that sticks around, dress like the adult you are, and you'll do well while everyone else complains about the freeze.

 Reignite Tinder Convos